vishwakneelamegam/engineering-desing-docs/README.md

 # Device Token

-- Every time if a user creates logs or delete logs or any changes made to logs, then it is updated to the realtime document logs, tagged with device token and the changes reflets who accessed the data.
+- Every time if a user creates logs or delete logs or any changes made to logs, then it is updated to the cloud as document logs, tagged with device token and the changes reflets who accessed the data.
-- If a user reinstalls the app, their logs will be updated to the device, with the help of device token(if the device data is available in the document logs).
+- If a user reinstalls the app, their logs will be updated to the device, with the help of device token(if the device data is already available as document logs).
 - If the user have to share their logs to other user, then they have to share their device token.
-If they provide the device token, first the system checks whether it's valid then it makes the connection to the realtime nosql cloud and fetches the logs and updates to the device.
+If they provide the device token, first the system checks whether it's valid then it makes the connection to the cloud and fetches the logs and updates to the device.
 - Only 10 shared device token can be accessed with a device.
-- If the user removes the shared device tokens then logs relevant to it also removed.
+- If the user removes the shared device tokens then logs relevant to it also removed from the device.
 - If any network failure occurs, after successful network connection the latest logs are updated to the cloud.
 - The audio/video/images of the log are not shared to others.
 - The devices who access the data can only read the logs(can't make changes to it).